wp-plugins/my-content-glossary/readme.txt

 == Description ==

-This plug-in requires it's parent plug-in, <a href="http://wordpress.org/extend/plugins/my-content-management/">My Content Management</a>, which creates a suite of custom post types, each with an appropriate custom taxonomy and a set of commonly needed custom fields.
+This plug-in requires its parent plug-in, <a href="http://wordpress.org/extend/plugins/my-content-management/">My Content Management</a>, which creates a suite of custom post types, each with an appropriate custom taxonomy and a set of commonly needed custom fields.

 The My Content Glossary helper plug-in adds a suite of Glossary-specific tools to your My Content Management plug-in so that you can better manage that area of your custom content.